edwardmcarl/sec-10-k-scraper/README.md

 - [`electron-builder`](https://www.electron.build/) for the build process
 - [`nano-staged`](https://github.com/usmanyunusov/nano-staged#readme) for cross-platform precommit hooks

+Before committing, `nano-staged` runs `eslint` on every applicable file in `packages` that is staged for commit, fixing minor errors like missing semicolons automatically. `tsc` checks that types are valid and compatible across the whole project.
+If either utility finds nay issues it can't resolve automatically, it's reported in the command line and the commit is stopped.
 #### Building
 First, build the Python executable and place it in `buildResources`.
 Then run `npm run compile`.
 The output will be in `ui/dist/{platform}-unpacked` (see above).